Enercare Centre: Design

 The entire southern frontage is a long hall, linking the exhibit spaces with various offices.
 Most of the southern wall of the hall is glass, providing light to the entrances to the exhibit halls which have no windows.
 At the eastern end of the hall is a small open exhibition space, sometimes used as an art gallery, used by the CNE for cat and dog shows.
 At the eastern end of the hall is a "living wall."
 Under the main exhibit space is an underground parking garage, providing 1,300 spaces, which is connected to the Beanfield Centre in the Automotive Building to the south by a tunnel.
 Along the top of the hall at towers above entrances are four rotating spotlights which are illuminated when shows are being held at the centre.
 The external southern frontage differs along its length.
 The eastern section mimics the building style of the Automotive Building, using masonry and columns, while the western section is steel and glass, described as "flamboyant futurism".

 To the north of the new addition is the "Heritage Court" hall, oriented west–east, which links the Coliseum, the Annex and the new addition.
 It is 50000 ft2 in size.
 The western entrance to the complex is at the western end of the hall and serves as the main entrance to the Coliseum.
 The entrance is mostly glass and has a canopy extending to the west, where a canopy extends to the north, between the Horse Palace and the Coliseum, providing cover to those persons arriving from the TTC loop to the north.
 The original southern exteriors of the Coliseum and Industry Building, dating back to the 1920s, are preserved inside the hall.
 The Heritage Court is situated on the site of the TTC rail lines that separated the Coliseum and Industry buildings from the Engineering and Electrical Building.
 Four of the original "Statues of Industry" which adorned the facade of the Electrical and Engineering Building are mounted in the Heritage Court.

 The Annex building is used to store cattle and small livestock during the Winter Fair and the CNE.
 Judging is done in small rings within the Annex, in the Coliseum and in a temporary judging area in the new addition.
 The area is also used by trade shows for demonstration space.

 Usage

 As well as being used as part of the Canadian National Exhibition, it hosts the Royal Agricultural Winter Fair annually.
 Trade shows such as the Toronto International Boat Show, the National Home Show and the One of A Kind Show are held annually in the complex.
-The Honda Indy Toronto IndyCar race also uses the hall for exhibit space.
+The Grand Prix of Toronto IndyCar race also uses the hall for exhibit space.
 The City of Toronto uses various rooms for public meetings.
 It has also been a staple in hosting major volleyball events, such as 2019 Volleyball Canada Nationals and the 2023 Ontario Volleyball Championships.

+The venue was used for Masters Toronto, the second international event of the 2025 Valorant Champions Tour season, from June 7 to 22.